07 February 2019

 “We knew that villages and towns nestled in valleys are able to foster a really strong sense of community because the physical constraints of the environment bring people together.”

 At 7,000 homes, the Providence community was, and still is, the largest community ever developed by Okeland Communities.
 Today, Okeland employs more than 20 people, has operations in Perth, Melbourne and Brisbane, and undertakes a mix of wholly-owned and joint ventured projects.

 “When we first acquired the site for Providence we were on the tail end of a smaller project in Perth (Livingston Estate) that Dad had first started working on 15 years earlier, so nearly 30 years ago now,” he said.
 “With Providence he saw his first opportunity to apply the things he had learnt on that project, and do something with real scale.

-“There was a lot of doubt, there were a lot of naysayers out there who thought that there was no way that we could pull this off, given its scale and complexity.”
+“There was a lot of doubt; there were a lot of naysayers out there who thought that there was no way that we could pull this off, given the scale and complexity.”

 The long wait

 It was David Shephard’s vision of building an “authentic” community from the ground up that sustained the family through nearly a decade of false starts and endless town planning meetings before Providence was able to begin.

 While frustrating at the time, the interminable delays (mainly a result of the significant planning process required to create the Ripley Valley Priority Development Area) it gave Okeland and their team the chance to fine tune their vision for Providence.